-9.3.
+11.3.
 Process and timing for updating the SRIA

 The SRIA provides the strategic framework for preparing future activities within the Partnership.
 In order to consider recent developments and rapid technological progress (i.e. of disruptive nature), the SRIA will be updated during the lifetime of the Partnership to reflect any major technological advancement, new emerging challenges, or evolving societal needs.
-So, even though the SRIA at hand is covering the full duration of the Partnership lifetime will be necessary.
+So, even though the SRIA at hand is covering the full duration of the Partnership, an evaluation during the Partnership lifetime will be necessary.